commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 systemctl restart commercionetworkd.service
 ```

-Now wait sitting in your office chair, rotating your thumbs, verifying from your the logs when your node crashes.
+Now wait sitting in your office chair, rotating your thumbs, monitoring from your logs when your node crashes.

 ```bash
 journalctl -u commercionetworkd.service -f
 ```

-When the node will halted you need to chenge the `commercionetworkd` program and start the service.
+When the node will be halted you need to chenge the `commercionetworkd` program and start the service.
 From `commercionetwork` repository folder run commands below

 ```bash